nathtiekk/tp/docs/UserGuide.md

 Format: `list`

+Each person card in the list displays:

+-   Name
+-   Phone number
+-   Email address
+-   Physical address
+-   Policy number
+-   Renewal date (in DD-MM-YYYY format)
+-   Tags (if any)

 ### Editing a person : `edit`

 Edits an existing person in the address book.

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [pol/POLICY] [t/TAG]…​`

-*   Edits the person at the specified `INDEX`.
+-   Edits the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​
-*   At least one of the optional fields must be provided.
+-   At least one of the optional fields must be provided.
-*   Existing values will be updated to the input values.
+-   Existing values will be updated to the input values.
-*   When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
+-   When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
-*   You can remove all the person's tags by typing `t/` without specifying any tags after it.
+-   You can remove all the person's tags by typing `t/` without specifying any tags after it.

 Examples:

-*   `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+-   `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
-*   `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+-   `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.

 ### Locating persons by name: `find`